learn-co-curriculum/html-css-git-branches/README.md

 ### Deleting Branches

-Let's assume we were aksed to create a contact page in our Simon's Stamp Collection project.
+Let's assume we were asked to create a contact page in our Simon's Stamp Collection project.
 We will start by working on a new feature branch.
 Type `git checkout -b contact-page` and press return.
 Then we will make a new file, type `touch contact.html` and press return.
-Then open the contact.html page in your code editor and paste in the followng text:
+Then open the contact.html page in the text editor are of your IDE and paste in the followng text:

 ```txt
 Contact information for Simon.
 ```

-Save this file and jump back to Temrinal.
+Save this file and jump back to Terminal.
 Let's stage and commit our changes, type `git add contact.html` and press return, and type `git commit -m "add contact page"` and press return.
 Then we will push this branch up to our remote.
 Type `git push -u origin contact-page` and press return.

 Let's pretend we finished the contact page and showed it to Simon.
 Unfortunately Simon doesn't like the page he has decided to get rid of it.
 This is especially easy because we did all of our commits related to working on the contact page on the contact-page branch.
 This time instead of merging our branch into master we will instead simply delete the contact page branch.